-You’ve just dropped a penny pretty at the salon, but emerged with a vibrant, glossy new color (yay!).
-The last thing you want to do is cause it fade prematurely—unfortunately, you could be unknowingly doing just that (boo!).
+You’ve just dropped a pretty penny at the salon, but emerged with a vibrant, glossy new color (yay!).
+The last thing you want to do is cause it to fade prematurely—unfortunately, you could be unknowingly doing just that (boo!).
 Luckily, we got the scoop from celebrity colorist, Sharon Dorram, and asked her about the rules of taking care of color-treated hair.

 Unfortunately, your newly dyed hair has foes—lots of them.
-Dorram says exposing your hair to the elements of sun, wind, chlorine, and salt water (a.k.a. our idea of a perfect summer) can prematurely fade your color, as can alcohol-based hair styling products.
+Dorram says exposing your hair to the elements of sun, wind, chlorine, and saltwater (a.k.a. our idea of a perfect summer) can prematurely fade your color, as can alcohol-based hair styling products.
 Yikes.

 Turns out, your skin isn’t the only thing that needs SPF.
 To protect your color, Dorram recommends wearing a hat when you’re outside for an extended period of time—a chic scarf will do, as well.
-Or, try a UV-protectant spray, like Davines’ SU Milk ($28), which has UVB filters to protect your hair color, plus malt extract, for extra conditioning (we like using it as a leave-in conditioner!).
+Or, try a UV-protectant spray, like Davines’ SU Milk ($15), which has UVB filters to protect your hair color, plus malt extract, for extra conditioning (we like using it as a leave-in conditioner).
 Dorram says to avoid hair products like mousse and hairspray, which are usually made with high amounts of alcohol and will fade your color faster.

 Another option?
 Getting a filter for your showerhead.
 News flash: shower water actually contains chlorine—one study found that it can contain as much as half the amount of chlorine as a swimming pool.
 Not good news for your hair, obviously.
 The solution?
-A showerhead filter, like T3’s Source Shower Filters ($130), can filter out 95% of chlorine and help restore the water’s pH balance, leaving your with softer, shinier strands.
+A showerhead filter, like T3’s Source Shower Filters ($150), can filter out 95% of chlorine and help restore the water’s pH balance, leaving you with softer, shinier strands.

 Color processing, especially lightening, can take a huge toll on your hair.
 Make sure to repair your strands with a shampoo and conditioner specifically targeted towards color-treated hair.
-Joico’s K-Pak Color Therapy Shampoo ($15) and Conditioner ($17) are made with peptides that lock color in, and nourishing oils that keep your strands soft and healthy, not dull or damaged.
+Joico’s K-Pak Color Therapy Shampoo ($16) and Conditioner ($18) are made with peptides that lock color in, and nourishing oils that keep your strands soft and healthy, not dull or damaged.

 For a potent dose of high-voltage shine, try a gloss—either in a salon, or at home.
-“Glosses and glazes will refresh your hair color and leave your hair healthier and shiner,” Dorram says.
+“Glosses and glazes will refresh your hair color and leave your hair healthier and shinier,” Dorram says.
 Though hair companies might use the two words interchangeably, glosses usually last longer and actually penetrate your hair cuticle to promote shine, while glazes simply coat your hair shaft and last just a week or two.